The Autumn 2022 call for proposals is now open.

-The SGB Evidence Fund aims to address knowledge gaps in the small and growing business sector by commissioning high-quality, practitioner-researcher co-generated research projects that yield insight into what works to stimulate the growth of SGBs through improvements in firm productivity and performance, as well as build evidence on the economic and social impacts of SGB growth.
+The SGB Evidence Fund invites proposals for grants up to £50,000 that address knowledge gaps in the small and growing business sector.
+We seek to commission high-quality research projects that yield insight into what works to stimulate the growth of SGBs through improvements in firm productivity and performance, as well as build evidence on the economic and social impacts of SGB growth.

-We will commission research projects that explore interventions that aim to address constraints to capital, labour, and efficiency – the key factors determining productivity growth – and which aim to understand the impact productivity gains have on job creation, job quality, and poverty alleviation.
-More information on potential research areas can be found in our synthesis paper, which outlines the current state of knowledge across these areas.
+We invite proposals for projects exploring interventions that aim to address constraints to capital, labour, and efficiency – the key factors determining productivity growth – and which aim to understand the impact productivity gains have on job creation, job quality, poverty alleviation, and climate adaptation and resilience.
+More information on potential research areas can be found in our synthesis paper and in this recent report from the Argidius Foundation, which outline the current state of knowledge across these areas.

 - the effectiveness of business accelerators and incubators;

-- the effects of peer learning, mentoring, and other information sharing mechanisms among firms;
+- the effects of peer learning, mentoring, and management training on SGB growth;

 - the effect of new models of finance on SGB growth, in particular the impact of different types of capital on different SGB segments (see this report for an example of a finance segmentation framework);